bagisto/bagisto-docs/src/getting-started/deployment.md

 Exclude the cart, checkout, customer, admin and API (as above) so personalized/authenticated responses are never cached.
 :::

+## 🐳 Docker

+If you would rather not configure a web server, the official images bundle one of the three servers above with MySQL, MariaDB or PostgreSQL, under Supervisor, and accept the same `.env` values as environment variables.
+They are described on the [Installation](./installation.md#method-1-using-docker-hub-recommended) page and in `docker/production/README.md` in the repository.

 ## ⚡ Optimization

 Before deploying your application, make sure to run the following optimization commands: